 Make Homemade Beef Stroganoff from scratch without opening a can of condensed soup!
 This homemade version of my favorite childhood classic is absolutely delicious!
-Thinly sliced steak and mushrooms in a creamy decadent sauce.
+Thinly sliced steak and mushrooms in a creamy decadent sauce tossed with egg noodles.
 This recipe will serve 6.

 If there was a list of the worlds least attractive meals, beef stroganoff would be on it.